Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

 FDATA has 2 mainly structures:

-  - Plano: Simulations on the plane surface;
+  - Plano: Simulations on the level surface;
   - Rampa: Simulations with a slope angle of 3 degrees;

 For each type represented before, there are 2 mainly types of simulations: